FOOTPRINTS COMMEMORATIVE INDIGENOUS ART PROJECT

 This piece is for all my relations, the ones who didn’t make it home and the ones that did.
 You were seeds and change has come to fruition.
 You are loved.”

-I am a Métis artist living in Regina, Saskatchewan and a farm girl at heart.
+Phyllis is a Métis artist living in Regina and a farm girl at heart.